irs1318dev/irs1318dev.github.io/RobotProgrammingGuide/GeneralRobotDesign/Joysticks.md

 # Joysticks

-The joystick is a normal computer joystick, much like you’d find for playing a flight simulator game.
-In the past we have used the Logitech Xtreme 3D Pro, which has 12 buttons, the primary X and Y axis, a Throttle axis, and a directional hat.
-Before 2020, our team typically used a single joystick as the Driver’s primary input method.
+A joystick is a standard computer joystick, much like you’d use for a flight simulator game.
+In the past, we have used the Logitech Xtreme 3D Pro, which has 12 buttons, primary X and Y axes, a throttle axis, and a directional hat.
+Before 2020, our team typically used a single joystick as the driver’s primary input method.